kjturan/IEP_Task/README.md

 comprises programs for word processing.
 The reason I chose to use LibreOffice is because unlike its competitors, LibreOffice is free and open source, making it ideal for use at government hospitals.

-Running the program: Running the program is simple and straightforward.
-The user will be prompted to provide a patient's universally unique identification (UUID), which is a unique identifier for each patient.
-This also ensures the systems security.
-Following, a short series of concise questions with single character inputs allows for quick access to the necissary information.
-All prompts and inputs are done through terminal commands, making the API robust and easily implementable to any existing system.
+Running the program: Running the program is simple and straightforward: simply running the file 'API.py' is enough.
+Following, the message '* Running on http://127.0.0.1:5002/ (Press CTRL+C to quit)' should display on the user's terminal.
+Clicking on that link will redirect the user to my website UI, which can then be used to access my API.
+This syle makes the program robust and easily implementable to any existing system because of the duality of its nature.

+Using the website: In order to ease usability, I chose to develop both a local-host and an API.
+Users are initially automatically directed to the website, where they can directly input a user's universally unique identification (UUID) and generate either Word or PDF documents through a simply user interface.
+Clicking either button will prompt an automatic download.

+Using the API: Alternativly, to connect the API, a user can go to the 'http://127.0.0.1:5002/patient?uuid=' followed by the requested patients UUID to access the API directly.
+Following, the API should prompt an automatic download.